subaru-de/ObsidianDocs/NxtE_Docs/Papers/DCML-大模型数据侧.md

 Dataset Assembly Pipeline:
 1. Feed in Common Crawl
 2. Web page Filtering
-   parse the HTML IMG (image) tags from Common Crawl’s WAT metadata files, focus on images with an _alt-text_.
+   Parse the HTML IMG (image) tags from Common Crawl’s WAT metadata files, focus on images with an _alt-text_.
    After extracting the alt-text, we perform language detection using CLD3 with three possible outputs: English, another language, or no detected language.
+   We stored the resulting data in a PostgreSQL server for processing in the next stages of the pipeline.
+We maintained about 500M image URLs in the server at all times.
 3. Download Image-Text Pairs
+   We downloaded the raw images from the parsed URLs with asynchronous requests using the Trio and Asks Python libraries.
 4. Content Filtering
 5. Store Data
 CLD3: language detect